 For the purposes of Ontology we consider the Exchange of Money to be the same as the Exchange of Assets so an Exchange is considered to be a type of Marketplace.

-The user searches a catalog, is presented set of items, adds items to a shopping cart and then checks out and pays for those items.
+Over the past 10 years retail commerce has driven the e-commerce user experience.
+Where the user searches a catalog, is presented set of items, adds items to a shopping cart and then checks out and pays for those items.

 This short interaction starts with little upfront communications and ends with a singular Order that must capture everything needed to Fulfill that Order.
 The goal in most cases is to get the customers money as soon as possible.
 Once payment is made these sites hand the customer over to some distant and disjointed customer service experience.